Currently Empty: $0.00

 Why It Matters:

-Helps you decide how much to invest per trade, keeping risk under control.
+Helps you decide exactly how much to invest per trade — keeping your risk consistent and under control across every position, no matter the stock’s price.

 6. Moving Average (Simple Moving Average – SMA)